HiltonTod/dnd/README.md

 # Dungeons and Flagons

-Cataloging the adventures of 5 guys playing Dungeons & Dragons.
+Cataloging the adventures of a group of guys playing Dungeons & Dragons.

 ---